databurn-in/dns-works/README.md

 Notice that `AUTHORITY` section is empty in the cached output.
 This caching is done on 192.168.43.22 local DNS server.

-Just as `systemd-reserved` caches the DNS responses, the *recursive* DNS servers cache the DNS query responses.
+Just as `systemd-reserved` caches the DNS responses, the *recursive* DNS servers cache the DNS query responses as well.

-So, let's talk about this chain.

 **Step 4:**

-What happens when the DNS query reaches the local network DNS server?
+So, what happens when our DNS query reaches the local network DNS server?
 In my example, 192.168.43.112 server?
+How does it resolve the domain name?
 And what was that `AUTHORITY` section in the DNS query response in the previous example?

 To understand how the local network DNS server resolves a domain name, go through the explanation given in [dns_resolution.py](/dns_resolution.py)